cocoon2wong/SocialCirclePlus/README.md

     ln -s dataset_original/dataset_configs ./
     ```

+ (**NOTE**: You can also download the processed dataset files manually from [here](https://github.com/cocoon2wong/Project-Luna/releases), and put them into `dataset_processed` and `dataset_configs` folders.)

-Click the following button to learn more about how to process these dataset files.
+Click the following button to learn how we process these dataset files and the detailed dataset settings.

 <div style="text-align: center;">
     <a class="btn btn-colorful btn-lg" href="https://cocoon2wong.github.io/Project-Luna/howToUse/">💡 Dataset Guidelines</a>